 2. IVPN is easy to use and install

-The only added bell and whistle is a settings area, where you can select your preferences.
+There is a settings area in the bottom lefthand corner where you can select your preferences.

 Overall, I’d give it an 8/10 for usability.

 The user interface is among the best I’ve seen in the VPN game.
 I love the ease of use.
 I just wish it had been easier to find the Windows client download.

 IVPN offers live chat customer support.
 To access it, just click on the bottom right-hand online support section of their website.

 Then, once the window pops up, just type out your message.
 You’ll receive the name of your customer service representative, along with their email.
 Here’s the one I sent.

 John answered my question in just three minutes.
 He was friendly and quick to respond to each question I threw at him.

 I love that their live chat feature offers a real human to speak to.